How To Stop Your Newborn Baby From Biting While Breastfeeding

 Read on to find five tips to prevent your baby from biting while breastfeeding.

-Make sure to hold your baby closer to the breast, so that it is easier for them to latch on.
+Make sure to hold your infant closer to the breast, so that it is easier for them to latch on.
 Check if they have latched on properly as soon as you initiate the breastfeeding session.
 It is a good idea to keep the room free from bright lights or any noise.
 Check the room temperature.
-If it is too hot or cold, your baby is not going to like it!
+If it is too hot or cold, your newborn is not going to like it!
 Playing some soft music during breastfeeding sessions can be helpful to both mum and baby.

 Dr Sonali says, "Sometimes, babies may refuse to feed again if you shout at him for biting.
 The best way to put your message across is to stop nursing when your baby bites and say in clearly not to bite.
 You will be surprised to know but your 4–5 months old baby would understand."

 3. Feed only when your baby is hungry